Aircraft General Knowledge (AGK)

 The units which can be used to measure engine power are mostly indicated in Horse Power (HP/pk).
 This is a worldwide standard, but sometimes the actual measurement method is described.
 Sometimes BHP % is used in the POHs of the aircraft.
 The method to measure is a special installation connected to the crankshaft, and measuring the force needed.

 We also have an indication of how long you may use full engine power.
 The indicator for maximum continious power is the maximum power you can use unlimited.
-Engine power is mostly indicated using Revolutions per Minute (RPM).
-In the cockpit we cannot read the actual power it delivers, only the RPM of the crank-shaft.
-The part which the engine powers and is connected to the propellor in front.
+In fixed-pitch propeller aircraft, RPM gives an indirect indication of engine power.
+In constant-speed propeller aircraft, power is normally managed using manifold pressure and RPM together.

 At bigger heights, like from 3000ft, we need to pull somewhat on the mixture handle to reduce the amount of fuel going into the engine.
 At bigger altitude, the process is more inefficient when putting too much fuel into the engine.